 My friends would describe me as odd, funny, a bit awkward maybe, a bit off definitely.
 Also: Trustworthy, loyal, nice, and they would most likely point out that I now stay crunchier in milk.
 I would describe myself as most of the same things, I suppose.
 Except the milk thing.
 I don’t know where they come up with crap like that.

 I like some nerdy/geeky things like science, science fiction (speculative fiction), Dune, Dr. Who, Star Wars, Fringe, books, learning, and technology, but my biggest geek-out points tend to be craft beer and music.
 Oddly, I’m not a gamer.
 Don’t own any sort of gaming system.
 Well, not a video gamer.
 I play poker.
 Texas Holdem and Omaha, primarily.
 I’m a decent player.
-I went out in 36th place out of 499 in a non-ring tournament at the WSOP event in Cherokee this past April.
+I went out in 36th place out of 499 in a non-ring tournament at the WSOP event in Cherokee, NC in April of 2013.

 If you’re into the Meyers-Briggs thing, I tend to bounce between INTJ and INFJ.
 Which makes me driven, but patient and empathetic.
 Check that...reverse it: Being driven, yet patient and empathetic makes me bounce between INTJ and INFJ.
 I’ve changed a lot in the past decade in several ways.
 For instance, I’m no longer imprisoned by a horde of genetically engineered, hyper-intelligent super asps on their secret island fortress.
 Suffice to say, that was unpleasant.
 I’ve also learned a good bit about myself: